ml4ai/tomcat/docs/installation.md

 You can run `./bin/runExperiment --help` to see the other possible options.

+For UA researchers gathering speech data (in addition to other Malmo data), do the following invocation:

+    ./bin/runExperiment --mission 1 --record_all --record_audio --time_limit 600

 If any of the following conditions happens, Minecraft needs to be relaunched before another mission can be executed: